+So let’s talk pets.
 One of the fun things about creating fantasy or science fiction worlds is deciding what (if any) animals the people of your world have taken a liking to.
 It gives you a bit more freedom to go beyond the traditional… Continue Reading “The Wonderful World of Pets!”

 So let’s talk fashion.
 Specifically women’s fashion.
 Even more specifically large-breasted women’s fashion.
 As a woman who suffers from large breasts—and yes, suffer is the correct word—I have the authority to enlighten you on a few things.